circus-tent/circus/docs/source/for-ops/configuration.rst

         When provided, sets the umask that will be used to create an AF_UNIX socket.
 For example, `umask=000` will produce a socket with permission `777`.
+    **replace**
+        When creating Unix sockets ('AF_UNIX'), an existing file may indicate a problem so the default is to fail.
+Specify `True` to simply remove the old file if you are sure that the socket is managed only by Circus.
     **so_reuseport**
         If set to True and SO_REUSEPORT is available on target platform, circus will create and bind new SO_REUSEPORT socket(s) for every worker it starts